-SD6 part D sets out the suitability of town centres to accommodate a diverse range of housing, including smaller households, Build to Rent, older people's housing, if in accordance with Policy 12 Housing Needs of Different Groups.
-There is scope to increase housing stock in the centres, such as through increased densities or introducing housing in upper floors, provided that this does not lead to an unacceptable loss of commercial or community space, and that the commercial or community uses on the ground floor remain of a viable size, with adequate facilities and servicing.
+- SD6 part D sets out the suitability of town centres to accommodate a diverse range of housing, including smaller households, Build to Rent, older people's housing, if in accordance with Policy 12 Housing Needs of Different Groups.
+There is scope to increase housing stock in the centres, such as through increased densities or introducing housing in upper floors, provided that this does not lead to an unacceptable loss of commercial or community space, and that the commercial or community uses on the ground floor remain of a viable size, with adequate facilities and servicing. - 18.33 Existing markets will be protected and new and expanded markets supported in line with the NPPF and the London Plan (Policy E9).
+The latter must demonstrate how potential negative impacts are to be appropriately mitigated, including impact on the vitality of nearby centres.